PSeegers97/ADSMotoric/README.md

 <details>
   <summary>Reflection on own learning objectives</summary>
   <br/>
   In this study I wanted to get to know to machine learning and learn the basics in machine learning.
 As well as see if this might be a direction of work for me in the future.
 In the beginning there was very much information and an information overload for me which made it hard for me to understand how machine learning works.
 That's why I choose to read the book "Hands-on Machine Learning with Scikit-Learn, Keras, and Tensorflow: Concepts, Tools, and Techniques to Build Intelligent Systems".
 At the beginning it didn't help much as there was still a information overload.
 But after trying some things in our group project I understood more and more.
 Adding to this I asked a friend of mine who already worked with machine learning which helped a lot.
 The outcome of this all was that I understood machine learning more and more which lead to an ever changing project code and approach.
 In the end it all clicked and makes sense.
 I understand the basics of machine learning now when to do which steps and why doing these steps is important.
-The information overload was very hard for me in the beginning but as I absorbed more and more information through different sources I learned to use these sources and how to use these sources.
+The information overload was very hard for me in the beginning but as I absorbed more and more information through different sources I learned to use these sources and how to use them.

 Another learning objective for me was the project planning.
 As I never had an interdisciplinary study/course with people not from programming in general I never knew how to work in a "work environment" and how to explain functions to not developers.
 Therefore one of my tasks was to explain functions or developing in general more clearly to not developers.
 I did this and asked the person afterwards what they think I meant.
 Also what they think the outcome will look like and compared this to my thoughts/results from these questions.
 If they aligned I could assume that they understood what I meant.
 Sometimes the developers understood my points but the non developers didn't and they looked confused after my explanations.
 After this I noticed that my thoughts are very specific and that it was hard to explain things easy and short.
 That's how I learned to express myself more precise and simpler.
 As well as trying to understand the thinking process of other non developers more.
 I learned also that I sometimes assume things which shouldn't be assumed and that I needed to ask myself and the other members more questions.
 <hr>